beMimg/beMimg/README.md

 ## About me
 Full Stack JavaScript Developer experienced on the MERN Stack (MongoDB, Express, React & Node).
+I've honed my skills through self-learning and hands-on projects.
+I'm passionate about problem-solving, coding and learning.
+After a long journey driven by my passion for programming, I've decided to make a career change to pursue this dream.

 Throughout my programming journey, I've been actively engaged in [The Odin Project Community](https://github.com/TheOdinProject).
 Whether seeking advice on best practices, offering assistance to others, or contributing to the open-source curriculum.